landonb629/CKAD-labs/labs/App-design-and-build/ReadMe.md

 # Lab 3 - Understand jobs and CronJobs
 a. create a cronJob that runs every minute. use the busybox image and print the statement "Hello from k8s cronjob"
+  - the cronjob should run 2 jobs at the sametime
+  - the job should have a backoff limit of 5

 b. create a job that needs to complete successfully 8 times, and runs 2 in parallel, that uses the busybox image to print "Hello from k8s job"
+  - the job should remove itself 15 seconds after completion

+c. create a pod that runs a postgresql container, create a job to backup the database every minute

 # Lab 4 - Define, build, and modify container images